Alcohol Abuse – Alcohol Withdrawal Syndrome

 What is alcohol withdrawal syndrome?

-Alcohol withdrawal syndrome is a set of symptoms that people who have had an alcohol abuse problem for weeks, months or years may experience when they stop drinking.
-People who only drink once in a while rarely have withdrawal symptoms.
-People who have gone through withdrawal before are more likely to have withdrawal symptoms each time they quit drinking.
+Alcohol withdrawal syndrome is a set of symptoms that people can have when they stop drinking.
+Often it occurs in people who have had an alcohol abuse problem for weeks, months, or years.
+People who only drink once in a while rarely have withdrawal.
+People who have gone through withdrawal before are more likely to have symptoms each time they quit drinking.

 What are the symptoms of alcohol withdrawal syndrome?